isomerpages/moe-gongshangpri/_programmes/Character and Citizenship Edu/Edusave Character Award.md

 <p>The award also supports schools’ continuing efforts in nurturing pupils
 of good values and character, who are active contributors and concerned citizens.</p>
-<p>ECHA aims to recognise pupils for demonstrating exemplary values and civic
+<p>The ECHA aims to recognise pupils for demonstrating exemplary values and
-responsibility through their behaviour and actions.
+civic responsibility through their behaviour and actions.
 This is aligned with MOE’s emphasis on Values, Character and Citizenship Education.</p>
 <h3><strong>Eligibility</strong></h3>
 <p>To qualify for the Edusave Character Award, every nominee must meet the
 criteria as stipulated in both the Basic Tier and the 2nd Tier:</p>
 <p>Criteria for Basic Tier</p>
 <ul>
 <li>
-<p>Student of Gongshang Primary for at least 6 months at the point of nomination</p>
+<p>Pupil of Gongshang Primary for at least 6 months at the point of nomination</p>
 </li>
 <li>
 <p>Singapore Citizen</p>